 Built-in artificial intelligence (AI) and machine learning mechanisms use Microsoft threat intelligence that analyses signals from different data sources, reducing noise from alerts, minimizing false positives, drilling, and analyzing anomalous events to present incidents that really require attention.

-Azure Sentinel provides native and third-party integrations, which enable customers to integrate it with the rest of their services and/or bring data from other products and easily analyze it at scale.
+Microsoft Sentinel provides native and third-party integrations, which enable customers to integrate it with the rest of their services and/or bring data from other products and easily analyze it at scale.

 The service is accompanied by a number of data connectors for Microsoft solutions, providing real-time integration with Microsoft 365 Defender solutions, Microsoft 365 sources (including Office 365), Azure AD, Microsoft Defender for Identity, Microsoft Cloud App Security, Domain name system, Windows Firewall, SQL, and more.

 Through Sentinel, SecOps (Security Operations) teams can receive real-time alerts, remediate incidents through machine learning and AI automation, and use Kusto Query Language (KQL) statements for detection, identification of threats and anomalies, analysis, and proactive hunting.